Governance statement

 Legislation that guides us

-Local government operates under more than 100 pieces of legislation.
+Local government operates under a wide range of legislation.
 The most significant of these are:

 - Local Government Act 2002